-Assign several children to each character role and designate a space for them to stand until they enter the scene.
+Assign children to character roles and designate a space for them to stand until they enter the scene.

 Say: Before we begin, let's practice something called echoing.
 I will say a line from the story and you be my echo.
 Let's try it.
 The sky is falling.
 (Children echo.)
 How do you know that?
 (Children echo.)
 We must tell everyone.
 (Children echo.)